seamusdemora/PiFormulae/PackageMaintenance.md

 ## Installing and Removing Packages using `apt`

 ## Frequently Useful Commands in Aptitude

+`apt-cache search XXXX`

+list available packages whose names contain the word or characters `XXXX`.
+For example if you're looking for a package, and you recall that its name contains the characters `priv`, then `apt-cache search priv` should list all matching packages in the repository for RPi.

 <!---